shantek/PostOffice/README.md

 [![License: GPL](https://img.shields.io/badge/license-GPL-blue.svg)](LICENSE)
 [![Discord](https://img.shields.io/discord/628396916639793152.svg?color=%237289da&label=discord)](https://shantek.co/discord)

-## Version 2.0.0 is in active development.
-Do not use this build in its current state until further notice.

 #### Looking for the latest dev builds?
 You can find them [here!](https://shantek.dev/job/PostOffice/)

 ### Post Office is a fully functional Minecraft Post Office plugin for your Bukkit based Minecraft servers.